What is it?

 Who uses emergency contraception?

-People use EC when they have had unprotected sex or their regular form of BC failed.
-It is best to take it 12 hours after unprotected sex, but can be taken up to 5 days afterward.
+People use EC when they have had unprotected sex or their regular form of birth control has failed.
+It is best to take EC as soon as possible after unprotected sex, but EC pills or a copper IUD can be taken up to 5 days after unprotected sex.
+The copper IUD and the EC pill, ulipristal acetate or ella©, actually work the best if you need to wait more than one or two days to start emergency contraception.

 How do you use emergency contraception?

-EC can be taken after unprotected sex or if your regular BC method failed: broken/slipped condom, slipped diaphragm, etc. It is best to take it 12 hours after unprotected sex, but can be taken up to 5 days afterwards.
-You can keep a prescription at home for emergencies.
+EC can be taken after unprotected sex or if your regular BC method failed: broken/slipped condom, slipped diaphragm, etc. In pill form, EC is best to take as soon as possible after unprotected sex, but can be taken up to 5 days afterwards.
+Because EC pills work better the sooner you take them, it’s a good idea to keep a prescription at home for emergencies.

 Where do you get emergency contraception?

-EC is 75% effective at preventing a pregnancy after unprotected sex.
-It works best if taken up to 12 hours after unprotected sex, but still works up to 5 days after unprotected sex.
-Chances of becoming pregnant increase with each day you wait.
+EC in pill form is around 88% effective at preventing a pregnancy after unprotected sex.
+It works best if taken as soon as possible after unprotected sex, but still works (although less effectively) up to 5 days after unprotected sex.
+The chances of becoming pregnant increase with each day you wait.
+The copper IUD is 99.9% effective at preventing a pregnancy after unprotected sex, even on the fifth day after sex.